7innovations/FixU-Mobile-Development/README.md

 - **Depression Detection System**
   - Users can select their status as "Professional" or "Student."
   - Custom questions are presented based on the chosen status.
-  - Responses are collected through various input formats (radio buttons, text fields, etc).
+  - Responses are collected through various input formats.
-  - Data is processed using a deep learning model that is deployed in the cloud.
+  - Data is processed using a artificial neural network models that is deployed in the cloud.
   - Personalized diagnostic results are generated based on the user’s inputs.

 - **Dairy Notes with Reminders**